knative/docs/docs/about/case-studies/puppet.md

 The open architecture allows Relay to integrate dozens of different services and platforms into workflows.
 A look at the <a href="https://github.com/relay-integrations">Relay integrations GitHub page</a> provides a list of these integrations and demonstrates their commitment to the open source community.

 "I'm a strong believer in working with open source projects.
-We've made contributions to numerous projects, including Tekton, Knative, Ambassador, and gVisor—all of which we depend on to make our product functional," says Fontes.
+We've made contributions to numerous projects, including Tekton, Knative, Ambassador, and gVisor, all of which we depend on to make our product functional," says Fontes.

 <h2 style="color:#0071c7;"> Results: automated infrastructure management</h2>